absoftware/laravel-breeze-blade/README.md

 ./vendor/bin/sail up -d
 ```

-It will rebuild container for the application based on new [Dockerfile](docker/8.2/Dockerfile),
+It will start container for the application based on new [Dockerfile](docker/8.2/Dockerfile),
 which installs `mariadb-client` instead of `mysql-client`, and the service with MariaDB.
 Connect
 with MariaDB to verify: